A First Look at the Security Issues in the Model Context Protocol Ecosystem: Registry-Level Issues in MCP Distribution

-GitHub allows developers to change their accounts to new, unused ones.
-After such changes, the old accounts become available for anyone (e.g., attackers) to claim, while links to repositories under the old accounts automatically redirect to the new ones.
-This creates an opportunity for attackers to re-register the old accounts and recreate the repositories (i.e., MCP servers) under them.
-Once this occurs, GitHub terminates the redirection.
-This type of attack is known as redirection hijacking, with \textit{package redirection hijacking attack}~\cite{gu2023investigating} and \textit{plugin redirection hijacking attack}~\cite{li2024toward} being two well-known examples.
+\textbf{MCP Server Maintainer Redirection Hijacking Attack (R4).} Another similar situation occurs when developers rename their accounts to new, unused ones.
+After such changes, the old account names become available for anyone, including attackers, to claim, while links to repositories under the old accounts automatically redirect to the new ones.
+This creates an opportunity for attackers to re-register the old accounts and recreate the corresponding repositories (i.e., MCP servers).
+Once this occurs, GitHub terminates the redirection, and users who still use the old location will access repositories controlled by attackers.
+We refer this as the \textit{MCP server redirection hijacking attack}, similar to package redirection hijacking attack~\cite{gu2023investigating} and plugin redirection hijacking attack~\cite{li2024toward}.

-In this work, we present a third form of redirection hijacking: the \textit{MCP server redirection hijacking attack}.
-Decentralized MCP registries are unaware of GitHub account changes and do not update their records accordingly.
-As a result, users accessing GitHub repositories through server file links in the registries, whose accounts have been changed, might end up accessing attacker-controlled repositories, as attackers re-register the old usernames and redirections are cut off.

-Unlike server file links pointing to deleted accounts, which become invalid, links under redirected accounts remain valid, as GitHub automatically redirects them.
-This makes such attacks more stealthy and harder to detect.

-\textbf{Result.} To detect redirected GitHub accounts that can be re-registered, we extracted them from valid server file links and then queried the GitHub user API.
+\textbf{Result.} To detect redirected GitHub accounts that can be re-registered, we extract them from \textbf{valid} server links and then query the GitHub user API.
 A \texttt{200} status code means the account is in use and cannot be re-registered, while a \texttt{404} indicates it is available.

-Table~\ref{tab: hijackable_servers} shows our detected results, we find 304 in total GitHub redirected accounts that attackers could reclaim to hijack the corresponding MCP servers.
-To check if developers continued maintaining these servers, we examined whether new servers with the same name are submitted using the links under updated accounts.
+Table~\ref{tab: hijackable_servers} shows our detected results, we find 304 GitHub redirected accounts that attackers could reclaim to hijack the corresponding MCP servers.
+To check if developers continued maintaining these servers, we examine whether new servers of the same name are submitted using the links under renamed accounts.
 We find 139 such cases.
-For example, on MCP Market, the server \textit{Share} still points to the server file link to the old account \textit{amesoraqwq}, while a new \textit{Share} server is submitted under the new account \textit{ArcStellar2025}.
-This can confuse users, who might mistakenly choose the hijacked version under the old account.
+For example, on MCP Market, the server \textit{Share} still points to the server link to the old account \textit{amesoraqwq}, while a new \textit{Share} server is submitted under the new account \textit{ArcStellar2025}.
+This can confuse users who might mistakenly choose the hijacked version under the old account.